LLNL/axom/src/docs/sphinx/user_quick_start/config_build.rst

 .. ## further review from Lawrence Livermore National Laboratory.
 .. ##

-.. _configbuild-label:

 ======================================================
-Configuration, Building, and Testing
+Configuration and Building
 ======================================================

-This section describes how to configure and build our code and how to run tests and other code development tasks.
-See :ref:`repoclone-label` for information about accessing the code.
+This section describes how to configure and build our code.

-.. note :: Some of these sections are redundant with those in the user
+.. note :: These sections need work...
-           quick-start guide.
-Figure out what should go where and how to cross link things...

-.. _build-label:

 --------------------------
 Configuration and building
 --------------------------

-We use a CMake-based system to configure and build our code, called *BLT* (see :ref:`tooleco-label` for more information).
+We use a CMake-based system to configure and build our code, called *BLT* (see **add link to BLT docs** for more information).

 Python helper script
 ^^^^^^^^^^^^^^^^^^^^^